Simbold/HawkesPyLib/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-blue.svg)](https://opensource.org/licenses/MIT)

 # HawkesPyLib
 A simple Python Library for simulation and inference of univariate Hawkes processes.
 The library is currently under active development.
-More methods and functionality will be introduced shortly.
+More methods and functionality as well as the pypy package will be introduced shortly.

-A quick example of simulating and estimating a Hawkes process can be found in the Example.ipynb notebook.
+A quick example of simulating and estimating a Hawkes process can be found in the Examples folder.

-A detailed description of the package can be found in the [documentation](https://simbold.github.io/HawkesPyLib/)
+A detailed description of the package can be found in the [documentation](https://simbold.github.io/HawkesPyLib/).

 The following Hawkes process models are currently available:
 - Univariate Hawkes process with single exponential kernel